Table of Contents

-How to Create a WordPress Members Area (Including WooCommerce!)
+- 2 How to Create a WordPress Members Area With Paid Member Subscriptions

-Creating a private WordPress members area is a great option for all types of WordPress sites – from everything to an online course to a WooCommerce store to blog and more.
+Creating a private WordPress members area is a great option for all types of WordPress sites – from everything to an online course to a WooCommerce store, or even a blog.
 Creating restricted members-only content lets you:

-• Build a list of interested users.
-Even if you don’t charge for access, you can still collect the names and email addresses of your members, which is valuable all by itself.
+- Build a list of interested users.
+Even if you don’t charge for access, you can still collect the names and email addresses of your members, which is valuable in itself.

 In this post, you’re going to learn how to create your own WordPress membership area with tons of advanced functionality (if you want it).